Nature Vs Nurture: The Nature-Nurture Debate

 While the ongoing conversation about nature versus nurture is often characterized as a debate, the scientific community is now generally in consensus that our personalities are shaped in equal measure by both nature and nurture: in essence, genetics provides the blueprint around which our life experiences are built.

 For instance, a person may have a genetic predisposition for high intelligence, but without a stimulating environment, their potential may not be fully realized.
-However, the story doesn’t end there—environmental influences can in fact shape how genes are expressed and passed down to future generations.
+However, the story doesn’t end there—environmental influences can, in fact, shape how genes are expressed and passed down to future generations.

-Epigenetics: How environment can shape genetics
+Epigenetics: How environmental factors can shape genetics

 Epigenetics is the study of how environmental factors can influence gene expression without altering the DNA sequence.
 While genetic traits may once have been thought of as immutable, researchers are now uncovering just how dynamic the genome can be.